 JFS School is a highly successful Jewish, co-educational, Voluntary Aided comprehensive school with students’ ages ranging from 11-19 years.
-The School has a strong sense of tradition: our origins date back to 1732 and a book on its fascinating history was published a few years ago.
+The School has a strong sense of tradition with origins which date back to 1732.
 The modern JFS serves almost the whole breadth of the Anglo-Jewish community in Greater London.
 About 85% of our students come from Barnet, Harrow, Brent and Hertsmere.

 ACCOMMODATION AND LOCATION

 The School moved to its new, 26-acre green-field site in Kenton, North West London, in September 2002.
-Housed in a modern, unusually designed campus, we have superb facilities, featuring, for example: the very best in ICT facilities (including interactive whiteboardas in every classroom); a dedicated theatre seating 450; a Conference Centre; a Media/Television Studio; a Dance Studio; a Drama Studio; two Sports Halls; landscaped inner courtyards and an open-air amphitheatre.
+Housed in a modern, unusually designed campus, we have superb facilities, featuring, for example: interactive whiteboards in every classroom; a dedicated theatre seating 450; a Conference Centre; a Media/Television Studio; a Dance Studio; a Drama Studio; two Sports Halls; a dedicated BTEC Hospitality and Catering room, landscaped inner courtyards and an open-air amphitheatre.
 Kingsbury tube station (Jubilee Line) is a seven–minute walk from the School.

 The School is thoroughly committed to professionalism and the ceaseless effort to raise standards ever higher.
 Our approach is modern but not ‘trendy’; our values are thoroughly ‘traditional’, reflecting the School’s Jewish ethos.
 Discipline is strong and student behaviour is good.
 All students in Years 7-11 wear school uniform and Sixth Formers are required to dress within reasonably conservative, albeit comfortable boundaries.
 We also expect our staff to dress in a manner conducive to the unique professional status of being a rôle model to younger people.
 For reasons of our Jewish ethos and our code of appropriate, smart professional appearance, women may not wear trousers (unless trousers are a fundamental requirement of a different religious code practised by a member of staff).